jullienl/HPE-COM-baremetal/readme.md

   - At the right date and time to support the various time-dependent playbook operations.

+    > **Note**: Ensure that your machine's clock is synchronized using NTP before invoking playbooks.

 - A web server containing ISO images of the various operating systems to be provisioned.
 For Windows provisioning, a custom WinPE image must be created and supplied.
 See below for more details.

 - For Linux provisioning, a network location (http/https) containing an installation source for each Linux version to be provisioned.